ravm2901/test-backend/README.md

 ### How do I get set up? ###

 * Create DB
-* Database configuration in .env
+* Set database configuration in .env
 * Run localhost:3000/sync (script to create table with one user)

 ### Create user endpoint ###

-* User endpoint for add, update and delete user.
+* Create user endpoint for add, update and delete user.
 (Changed should be reflected in the DB)
-* In each endpoint must validate data type. (ex: validate email, if is not valid return code error with error description).
+* Each endpoint must validate data type. (ex: validate email.
+If is not valid, return code error with error description).
 * Implement jwt Auth.
-For login the user should call to /login and use his name and email as credentials.
+For login, the user should call to /login and use his name and email as credentials.
-* Only users logged in should be able to edit his data.
+* Only users logged in should be able to edit their data.

-### Create query to get sales by year and month from this table ###
+### Create a query to get sales by year and month from this table ###

 | id  | provider_id | client_id  | price | created             |
 | --- |:-----------:| ----------:| -----:| -------------------:|